-It is amazing that someone as evil as Ahab is capable of genuine repentance.
+Amazing that someone as evil as Ahab was capable of genuine repentance.
 The previous verses tell us just how evil Ahab was, “There was never anyone like Ahab, who sold himself to do evil in the eyes of the Lord, urged on by Jezebel his wife.
-He behaved in the vilest manner by going after idols, like the Amorites the Lord drove out before Israel” (v.25-26).
+He behaved in the vilest manner by going after idols, like the Amorites the Lord drove out before Israel” (verses 25-26).
 Ahab not only sinned himself but caused Israel to sin by encouraging idol worship.

-Furthermore Ahab was in Naboth’s vineyard when Elijah came to him.
-Jezebel had arranged a mock court to have Naboth stoned to death because he would not sell his vineyard to Ahab.
-As soon as Ahab heard that Naboth was dead, he went there to claim ownership of the vineyard (v.16).
+When Ahab wanted Naboth’s vineyard, Jezebel arranged a mock court to have Naboth stoned to death because he wouldn’t sell the vineyard.
+As soon as Ahab heard that Naboth was dead, he went there to claim ownership of the vineyard (verse 16).

-Yet in spite of all this, he repented.
-What was in God’s judgement that touched Ahab’s heart?
+Yet despite all this, when Elijah brought God’s word of judgement Ahab repented.
+What was it that touched his heart?
 Was it guilt over Naboth’s vineyard?
 Or that God was going to wipe out his descendants?
 Or that dogs would devour his wife?

-It is difficult to know what the turning point was for Ahab, but God will allow disasters to befall if it leads to repentance and when Ahab finally repented, God noticed.
-It gives us such hope to know that God is so merciful that he even relents from sending disaster upon one such as Ahab.
+It’s difficult to know what the turning point was for Ahab, but God will allow disasters to befall if it leads to repentance and when Ahab finally repented, God noticed.
+It gives us such hope to know that God is so merciful that he even relents from sending disaster upon someone like Ahab.